 Answer: For research, proceeding without consent is unethical.
 Therefore, mechanisms that protect or delegate the individual's consent could be employed.
 For example, the preparation of an advanced directive at the time the person was competent could grant permission for a surrogate decision-maker to consent to future research participation.
 Alternatively, where no prior authorization exists, a protective guardianship proceeding could be used.
 See Opinion 2.07, AMA Council Opinions, 2000-2001.
-(Section 5) (1977; 2019)
+Psychiatrists conducting research should take care to enhance diversity and equity by working to engage populations that have been historically excluded or underrepresented.
+This includes that the informed consent process must be undertaken from a culturally sensitive stance.
+For example, consent forms should be culturally congruent and curated for optimal readability and comprehension (including taking into account the potential for literacy and linguistic disparities).
+(Section 5) (1977; 2019; Rev. 2023)